-Quarter Reporting Period Lock Date
+Quarter uarter Reporting Period

 Quarter 1 July 1 - September 30 October 15 th

 Quarter 2 October 1 - December 31 January 15 th

 Quarter 3 January 1 - March 31 April 15 th

 Quarter 4 April 1 - June 30 July 15 th

-- a) For requests to unlock the A&D system, the Subrecipient shall submit an email to the OoADataTeam@occr.ocgov.com with an explanation including the reason(s) for the unlock request twenty-four (24) hours in advanced. - E. Have dedicated staff responsible for maintaining the A&D data tracking software, internet service, and the appropriate hardware that can support the program.
+- i.
+For requests to unlock the A&D system, the Subrecipient shall submit an email to the OoADataTeam@occr.ocgov.com with an explanation including the reason(s) for the unlock request twenty-four (24) hours in advanced. - e) Have dedicated staff responsible for maintaining the A&D data tracking software, internet service, and the appropriate hardware that can support the program.

-V. TRANSITION PLAN
+VI.
+TRANSITION PLAN